kjantzer/bui/presenters/form-control/README.md

 - `max="10"` - max length of chars
 - `type="date"`
 - `reset-invalid`
+- `placeholder`

 ## `<rich-text-field>`

-Similar to the text-field but with quill.js enabled for rich text editing
+Similar to the `text-field` but with [quill.js](https://quilljs.com) enabled for rich text editing.

+The field will also auto convert some special characters (such as 3 periods to an ellipsis) using `util/autoFormat`

 <!--
 <form-control label="Rich Text Field" material style="width: 100%">